U.S. factory orders fall; core capital goods orders revised up

 Orders for electrical equipment, appliances and components increased 1.0 percent and orders for primary metals advanced 0.6 percent.
 Orders for transportation equipment fell 3.0 percent.

-That was the biggest drop since last November and reflected an 11.6 percent tumble in non-defense aircraft orders.
+That was the biggest drop since last November and reflected an 11.6 percent tumble in nondefense aircraft orders.
+Motor